Transparent dark purple Travel Guide by Insurte logo

 First, the specific requirements depend on which residence permit you're applying for.
 You should read all of the details about the one you need on the official Finnish Immigration Service's website.

-With that being said, there are general requirements that all applicants must meet, regardless of the precise one they're applying for.
+With that being said, there are general requirements that the vast majority of applicants must meet, regardless of the precise permit they're applying for.

 The general requirements are:

-You should always look at the official Finnish immigration's website for actionable information about residence permits and visas.
+You should always look at the official Finnish immigration website for actionable information about residence permits and visas.
 They have the most up-to-date, trusted, and accurate information.

 As said above, Finland requires residence permits to spend more than 90 days there.
 The D visa allows those with an approved residence permit to travel to Finland immediately upon receiving the news.
 Then, they can pick up their residence permit once it's ready for collection in Finland.